httpsterio/httpster.io/src/content/articles/2024-01-17-computer-history.md

 We had so much fun that other people in our friend group wanted in on the action.
 Usually it was just the three of us and those were the most fun parties in my opinion, but occasionally we'd have other participants as well.
 All fine and dandy, fun is meant to be shared around.

 We kept these parties going through elementary school right up until high school graduation.
 Even after going to different high schools, we couldn't be stopped!
-Moving across the co untry for university was what finally forced our hand and now when we meet, it's usually without our respective computers.
+Moving cross the country for university was what finally forced our hand and now when we meet, it's usually without our respective computers.

 A couple of years later, I started to partake in larger LAN parties as well.
 Assembly was the big one and occasionally I also went to The Group's parties.
 I was helping out my rhythm gaming friends and running the game stands and later running Microsoft's booth, but I always left plenty of time to just hang out with my buddies from all over Finland.